 Clinical Decision Support Mechanism

-With financial consequences looming for non-compliance as of January 1, 2022, CDSM certificates will be required for reimbursement from Medicare for most advanced imaging testing.
+With financial consequences looming for non-compliance as of the future, CDSM certificates will be required for reimbursement from Medicare for most advanced imaging testing.

 Unusually, orthopedic specialists find themselves in a unique situation.
 They may be reliant on the primary care provider to initiate Appropriate Use Criteria (AUC) if the orthopedic practice performs the test internally…OR the orthopedic practice may be required to submit information to their radiology partners to inform their billing process if the procedure is ordered and done externally.